10 Foods High in Magnesium

 - Men need 400 to 420 mg magnesium

 - Women need 310 to 320 mg magnesium

 - Pregnant women need 350 to 360 mg magnesium

-Good sources of magnesium include green and leafy vegetables, whole grains, legumes, nuts, and seeds.
+Good sources of magnesium include green and leafy vegetables, dark chocolate, avocado, bananas, tofu, whole grains, legumes, nuts, and seeds.

 Signs of Magnesium Deficiency

 Magnesium deficiency due to low food intake is relatively uncommon because your kidneys control how much magnesium your body expels.
 However, a poor diet or a chronic medical condition can cause low magnesium levels.

 If time passes and the deficiency goes untreated, other symptoms may include: